Volkswagen Phideon

 The Volkswagen Phideon (辉昂 (輝昂, Huīáng)) is an executive sedan manufactured by the German automobile manufacturer Volkswagen, described by Volkswagen as their "premium class" vehicle.
-Introduced at the 2016 Geneva Motor Show, the Phideon is aimed at the market in China.
+Introduced at the 2016 Geneva Motor Show, the Phideon is aimed at the Chinese market.
 Sales officially started in July 2016.

 Overview

 The Phideon is the first car under the Volkswagen brand to be based on Volkswagen's MLB platform.
 It is powered by either a 224 hp 2.0-litre turbocharged four-cylinder EA888 or a 296 hp 3.0-litre supercharged V6 EA837 petrol engines and is available with an optional 4motion all-wheel drive system.
 The 2.0-litre plug-in hybrid version is also available, which was launched in April 2017.
 The Phideon is also the first Volkswagen model to have a camera-based night vision system.

 The Phideon is equipped with the Active Info Display which replaced the conventional instrument cluster, and chauffeur mode which allows passengers to send content to the infotainment system.

-Since its launch, the car had been sold 24,471 units in 2018 before dropped to 14,019 cars in 2019.
+The car sold 24,471 units in 2018.
+Sales dropped to 14,019 units in 2019.

 2021 facelift

-A facelifted Phideon was revealed in the 2020 Guangzhou Auto Show.
-The facelift introduced an updated front bumper adding chrome inserts and modifying the sections around the fog lamps with the grilles updated with a illuminated badge flanked by an LED daytime running light strip that extends on the sides to meet the redesigned headlamps.
+A facelifted Phideon was revealed at the 2020 Guangzhou Auto Show.
+The facelift introduced an updated front bumper which added chrome inserts and modified sections around the fog lamps.
+The grille was updated with an illuminated badge flanked by an LED daytime running light strip extending on the sides to meet the redesigned headlamps.
 The all-wheel drive, V6, and plug-in hybrid options were dropped.